-Each May, during National Police Week, the U.S. recognizes the service and sacrifice of U.S. law enforcement and pays tribute to those who have lost their lives in the line of duty.
-Thousands of law enforcement officers from around the world visit Washington, DC to participate in a number of special events.
+Each May, during National Police Week, the United States recognizes the service and sacrifice of U.S. law enforcement and pays tribute to those who have lost their lives in the line of duty.
+Thousands of law enforcement officers from around the world visit Washington to participate in a number of special events.
 A candlelight vigil is held at the National Law Enforcement Officers Memorial in honor of the law enforcement officers who have died that year.
 The names engraved on the memorial include fallen officers from all 50 states, the District of Columbia, U.S. territories, and federal law enforcement and military police agencies.
 This event, as well as a memorial service on the grounds of the U.S. Capitol Building, are open to the public.

 Schedule of National Police Week Events

 - The FOP DC Lodge will be hosting daily events from Monday through Wednesday from 11 a.m. to 2 p.m. at Lot 8 at RFK Stadium, 2400 East Capitol Street SE.
 There will be vendors, bar, and food service, along with music and entertainment.

 - May 7, 2019: Attend the annual Blue Mass, which will be held at 12:10 p.m. at St. Patrick's Catholic Church at 10th & G Streets, NW